Gender Affirming Care

 A: Call the front desk at 651-696-6275 to make an appointment to ask us more in person or to start the process of receiving prescribed hormones.

 Q: How much will this cost?

 A: It depends.
 Our goal is to make hormone care as affordable as possible.
 There is no cost for medical visits, talking with providers, and/or getting physical exams (with your consent).
 When medical labs or prescriptions are agreed upon by you and your provider, we will discuss anticipated costs or options with you.
 See Hamre Center list of charges document.

 Q: Do I have to go to therapy to get hormones?

 A: No. We encourage you to seek support during your transition journey and trust that you will know best what support, if any, is needed.
 We know that being trans, genderqueer, or non-binary is not a mental illness.
 We also know that because of persistent cisgenderism and restrictive gender binaries within the world that are deeply tied to white supremacy and colonialism, it can be hard to explore and expand gender both internally and externally.
 If you want support that Hamre Center cannot offer or would prefer to access support outside of our office, we will partner with you to find those resources.

 Q: I think I might want more than hormones for my gender care – perhaps surgery or hair treatments or dermatological interventions.
 Do you offer that?

 A: No. We can partner with you to refer you to larger gender care clinics that offer mental health services, hormone care, surgery, voice and communication therapy, dermatological procedures, hair removal, reproductive and sexual health, and more.
 We are actively trying to grow our list of places that Macalester students have had success receiving gender affirming care in our local community.
-If you have specific resource needs, you can reach out directly to mental health counselor and Care Coordinator Jen Moore (they/them) at [email protected]

 Mental Health FAQ